 - The engineering, installation, and recurring costs necessary to implement, operate, and maintain a 911 telephone system;

-- The costs necessary for forwarding and transfer capabilities of calls from the 911 public communication center to dispatch centers or to other 911 public safety communication centers;
+- The costs necessary for forwarding and transfer capabilities of calls from the public safety answering point to dispatch centers or to other 911 public safety answering points;

-- 3. Engineering, construction, lease, or purchase costs to lease, purchase, build, remodel, or refurbish a 911 public safety communication center and for necessary emergency and uninterruptible power supplies for the center;
+- Engineering, construction, lease, or purchase costs to lease, purchase, build, remodel, or refurbish a public safety answering point and for necessary emergency and uninterruptible power supplies for the public safety answering point;

-- Personnel costs, including salary and benefits, of each position charged with supervision and operation of the 911 public safety communication center and system;
+- Personnel costs, including salary and benefits, of each position charged with supervision and operation of the public safety answering point and system;

-- Purchase, lease, operation, and maintenance of consoles, telephone and communications equipment owned or operated by the political subdivisions and physically located within and for the use of the 911 public safety communication center, and radio or microwave towers and equipment with lines which terminate in the 911 public safety communication center;
+- Purchase, lease, operation, and maintenance of consoles, telephone and communications equipment owned or operated by the political subdivisions and physically located within and for the use of the public safety answering point, and radio or microwave towers and equipment with lines which terminate in the public safety answering point;

-- Purchase, lease, operation, and maintenance of computers, data processing equipment, associated equipment, and leased audio or data lines assigned to and operated by the 911 public safety communication center for the purposes of coordinating, forwarding of calls, dispatch, or recordkeeping of public safety and private safety agencies for which the 911 public safety communication center is the public safety answering point and to provide information assistance to those agencies; and
+- Purchase, lease, operation, and maintenance of computers, data processing equipment, associated equipment, and leased audio or data lines assigned to and operated by the public safety answering point for the purposes of coordinating or forwarding calls, dispatch, or recordkeeping of 911 calls;

-- Supplies, equipment, public safety answering point personnel training, vehicles, and vehicle maintenance, if such items are solely and directly related to and incurred by the political subdivision in mapping, addressing, and readdressing a 911 system.
-[This does not authorize a county to purchase emergency response vehicles or law enforcement vehicles from these funds / A.C.A.
-12-10-323(a)(2)]
+- Supplies, equipment, public safety answering point personnel training, vehicles*, and vehicle maintenance, if such items are solely and directly related to and incurred by the political subdivision in mapping, addressing, and readdressing for the operation of the public safety answering point; and

 According to Article 16, Section 5 of the Arkansas Constitution, both real and personal property is taxable.
 Section 17 of Arkansas Constitution Amendment 59 repealed the original Article 16, Section 5 and substituted the current wording which, in part, says: “all real and tangible personal property subject to taxation shall be taxed according to its value, that value to be ascertained in such manner as the General Assembly shall direct, making the same equal and uniform throughout the State.”
 Amendment 71 of the Arkansas Constitution, adopted at the 1992 general election, delineates what personal property is exempt from ad valorem taxes and what personal property is taxable.